joyrijith/Real_Estate_Sale_Connecticut/README.md

 ![image](https://github.com/joyrijith/Real_Estate_Sale_Connecticut/assets/89081604/7dfc515b-df79-4524-8a07-6f13bac62cd6)

 - **Modelling in dbt** - After creating profile in [dbt](https://auth.cloud.getdbt.com/) , set up your project <br>
-Enter your project name, connect to the repository of your hcoice and connect to BQ to extract the data present in the DWH <br>
+Enter your project name, connect to the repository of your choice and connect to BQ to extract the data present in the DWH <br>
 ![image](https://github.com/joyrijith/Real_Estate_Sale_Connecticut/assets/89081604/bb45dcdb-076a-4aad-8768-0cb08d66a3e8) <br>

 Using dbt and the data present in the DWH two models were created which would be used to analyse the Real Estate for residential properties